CARay1502/contributions-chart-generator/README.md

-# 📈 GitHub Contribution Faker
+# 📈 GitHub Contribution Graph Filler

 Ever wanted to light up your GitHub contributions graph?
 This simple Python tool helps you do exactly that — by generating backdated commits and pushing them to a public repository.